Blackheath - Megalong Valley

 In terms of cultural diversity, Blackheath - Megalong Valley records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Blackheath-Megalong Valley's cultural diversity is roughly in line with the wider region's average.
-77.5% of its population was born in Australia, 88.9% are citizens, and 92.5% speak English only at home.
-Christianity is the main religion, comprising 37.7% of people.
+Blackheath-Megalong Valley's cultural diversity was roughly aligned with the wider region's average, with 77.5% of its population born in Australia, 88.9% being citizens, and 92.5% speaking English only at home.
+Christianity was the dominant religion, comprising 37.7% of people in Blackheath-Megalong Valley.
+Notably, Judaism was overrepresented at 0.5%, compared to 0.2% across Greater Sydney.

 Frequently Asked Questions - Diversity